huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 My trip from D.C. to New York marked the end of the first leg of my summer travel plans.
 Each place offered something significant — a new rhythm, a quiet reminder, a change in perspective, and the motivation to do more.
 On Saturday night, a brief conversation with a stranger left a lasting impression.

 Back at my apartment, their words echoed.
-I kept thinking about how so many of us move through life burdened by our own worries, yet still carry within us a powerful instinct: to help.
+I kept thinking about how so many of us move through life burdened by our own worries, yet still carry within us a powerful instinct: to help others.
 That’s when these lines came to me, trying to capture that very truth.

 (Excuse the broken Farsi.
 Feel free to reach out with any grammatical suggestions.)